JamesCraster/ProjectEuler/README.md

 # ProjectEuler
-My solutions to the Project Euler problems.
+My solutions to the Project Euler problems, written in Python.